Cankton, Louisiana: Origins

 When he finished high school, he went on to medical school.
-After receiving his degree in medicine from Tulane, he think of no better place to practice medicine than his beloved little community of “Coulee Croche” as it was known then.
+After receiving his degree in medicine from Tulane, he think of no better place to practice medicine than his beloved little community of "Coulee Croche" as it was known then.
 His first office was on Guidry Street.
 As the practice grew, he built a bigger office, which still stands today, on Main Street, next door to his home, which he shared with his wife, Cecile.
-Dr ”Cank” died on July 1951 at the age of 69.
+Dr "Cank" died in July 1951 at the age of 69.

 In early 1960, incorporation procedures were started and was finalized in October 1960.
 The community to be incorporated consisted of an elementary school, a Catholic church, a grocery store, and several homes.
-When looking for a name, none seemed more suitable than that of their beloved Dr. “Cank”, who was always proud of his community.
+When looking for a name, none seemed more suitable than that of their beloved Dr. "Cank", who was always proud of his community.
 Freddie Miller was appointed the first mayor with George Elmo Broussard, and Jerome Guidry as the first board of alderman.
 In 1961, the first elections were held and Wilhelmina Savoie was elected the first mayor of Cankton as well as the first female mayor in St. Landry Parish.
 Former mayors include Elmo Broussard, Donald Menard, and Susan Menard.
-The Cankton City Hall was built in 1979 and houses the clerk’s office, the police department, and community center.
+The Cankton City Hall was built in 1979 and houses the clerk's office, the police department, and community center.